ucsb/campus-cloud-docs/docs/guidelines/networking.md

 Campus-side VPN Endpoints (us-west-2)
 128.111.38.197

+You will need to allow traffic from the subnets allocated to your VPC, but the larger ranges are specified above.

 Transit Gateway
 The [AWS Transit Gateway](https://docs.aws.amazon.com/vpc/latest/tgw/what-is-transit-gateway.html) is the networking hub for the organization.
 Each VPC in a child account has one Transit Gateway Attachment allowing traffic to route between VPCs.
 The Transit Gateway also provides routes for private subnets in child accounts to reach UCSB (via a VPN) or the general internet (via NAT).
 Transit Gateways are region-wide assets.